queeb3/Manifesto/README.md

 OOD operates on principles that encourages a tree like structure for defining the shape of your coding "world" which provides the illusion that you are in fact coding a world to solve a problem, this means combining data and logic together in the form of a class object with variables and methods.
 This sounds amazing on paper and executes like sand paper, the reason being is that tree structure it enforces on you...

-Inheritance, you want a tree object? inherit from foliage, which inherits from environmentItem, which inherits from staticObject, which inherits from gameObject...
+Inheritance,you want a tree object? inherit from foliage, which inherits from environmentItem, which inherits from staticObject, which inherits from gameObject...
 I can go on but now lets throw a wrench in to this mess.

 What happens if I want now a dynamic tree that can be cut, but some trees aren't allowed to be cut, because game logic, now I need a "new tree path" for code that already exists in another path but with a inheritance chain from DynamicObject instead of StaticObject.
 Like dude just make a tree struct that holds data relative to the tree alone and add a bool or flag to it to determine if it can be cut...

 That is the difference between DoD and OOD, you can still do this in OOP mind you, let me show you:

     class GameObject {}
     class StaticObj : GameObject {}